Udalls Cove & Ravine Natural Resource Area

 For your safety and protection of the property, the following regulations are in place:

-- Fishing at saltwater sites is regulated by NYSDEC (see Important Links)
+- Fishing at saltwater sites is regulated by NYSDEC.
+See Rules and Regulations.

 - Unauthorized use of motor vehicles is prohibited.
 This includes cars, trucks, motorcycles and ATVs.